|Published 11 June 2019.|

-Note: Aronson is one of the keynote speakers at the 13th Annual MAIA in Evansville, SW Indiana (off I-64 between St. Louis and Louisville) this August 2020.
-Check out the other keynotes, dates, etc. here.
+Note: Aronson WAS one of the keynote speakers at the 13th Annual MAIA in Evansville, SW Indiana.
+However, the event was cancelled due to #COVID19

 First, her book is structured like a memoir.
 She does talk about aging; however, she also includes a lot of autobiographical detail in chronological order.

 Second, her book discusses case studies in a way that foregrounds the qualitative elements of the human experience, such as relationships, emotions, values, bias, limited perspective.

 By even making this observation about her vocation, Aronson declares her preference for the more philosophical side of medicine.

 Third, her book brings in a lot of material from non-medical sources.
 She quotes from works of literature, philosophy, psychology and sociology.